ANRChoucas/covikoa/README.md

 **Case study #7**

-This case study uses the same data as case study #1 and serves mainly to show how to write complex spatial contraptions.
+This case study uses the same data as case study #1 and serves mainly to show how to write complex spatial constraints.

 ## How to run the code examples